Caleb-Neal-Smith/CSC3100-Group_Project/README.md

 **navbar branch that mostly works ish**
 dont merge until it's done, cause i dont want it to break everything else

+## **ideas**
+- change dashboard to a grid with icons?
+- add additional buttons to navbar?
+- add About Us page somewhere maybe?
+- consolidate the btnToggle functions onto the main logout() function?

-# **changelog**
+## **changelog**

+### 4.18.2
+**added**
+- added padding for navbar so things arent under it when scrolled to top.

+**changed**
+- modified navbar so that it is fixed -- is frontmost above everything, and also stays fixed on the top instead of disappearing when you scroll.
+- fixed navbar when logged out. **If possible, I need help where one of the two dropdown buttons disappears when logged out.**
+- changed smartcoop button so it refreshes page.(subject to change)

+**to do**
+- change account button to 3 lines to make it more uniform like a normal webpage
+- change account dropdown to only show login or register
+- change smartcoop button to be an icon and not lame

 ### 4.18.1
 **added**
 - none

 **changed**
 - modified navLogout to have an if statement where depending on the screen it's in, it will close that and logout.
-Currently it only opens the login screen next to the current one and changes the navbar.

-**to do**
-- change account button to 3 lines to make it more uniform like a normal webpage
-- change account dropdown to only show login or register

 ### 4.18.0